 >He put the ear of Malchus back where it had been since birth!

 >He told the sea to stop causing a fuss.

 >He created enough bread & fish to feed thousands with lots left over (a good lesson in waste).

 >He made water ferment in seconds.

 >He withered up a fig tree.

 Jesus doesn’t lie, so what can that Scripture mean?
 Even though the disciples did perform miracles, they weren’t ‘greater’ than those of Jesus.
-And the Lord wasn’t addressing this statement only to the disciples as it says ‘whosoever.’
+And the Lord wasn’t addressing this statement to only the disciples as it says ‘whosoever.’

 Let’s be honest, we do not see ‘greater works’ these days.
 So are we waiting for that special person to come and do these ‘greater works’?
 What worldwide news that would be!
 But I don’t think so.
 That one person would not be able to handle such power and would become the biggest celebrity this side of heaven, something so contrary to God’s humble nature.
-That person would find it impossible to keep humble or hidden and people would begin to idolise them and see them almost as God!
+That person would find it impossible to keep humble or hidden, and people would begin to idolise them and see them as God!
 And how would they cope with the protection needed when doing ‘greater works’ as Jesus had to preach from a boat due to the crowds.